This Lubitz' Leon Trotsky Bibliography (LLTB) is part of Lubitz' TrotskyanaNet (LTN)

 Entries of independently published items follow this order:

 1. Title phrase and statement of authorship area, i.e. main title, other titles, sub-titles, principal and subsidiary authors and contributors as recorded from the title page or its substitute.
 Omissions and additions made by the compilers are enclosed in square brackets.
-The following peculiarity should be noted: there are only main entries under an author's name (in case of works authored by one to three persons, first author's name is used as heading) or under title proper, but not under the name of a corporate body.
+The following peculiarity should be noted: there are only main entries under an author's name or under title proper, but not under the name of a corporate body.
+In case of items authored by one to three persons, first author's name is used as 'heading', i.e. it preceeds the title phrase and is separated from this by ":".

 2. Edition area, i.e. edition statement and statement of authorship relating to the edition, recorded chiefly from information within the document.
 Please note that "first editions" are not mentioned.